Oye-Ibrahim/Oye-Ibrahim/README.md

 # 👋 Hi, I’m Oye Ibrahim
-- 👀 I’m interested in frontend development, poetry and technical writing
+- 👀 A Microbiologist, who is also passionate about web-development, teechnical writing & poetry.
+I love when my code breathe life into the wb.
 - 🌱 I’m currently learning HTML, CSS, Sass, JavaScript and React JS
 - 🌱 I'm also learning/reading about technical writing
 - 💞️ I’m looking to collaborate on and in every interesting project